dafny-lang/dafny/docs/_includes/Statements.md

 ````
 A labeled statement is just the keyword `label` followed by an identifier
 which is the label, followed by a colon and a statement.
 The label may be
-referenced in a break statement to transfer control to the location after
+referenced in a break statement  that is within the labeled statement
+to transfer control to the location after
 the labeled statement; it may also be referenced in `old` expressions.
-The label is not allowed to be the same as any enclosing
+The label is not allowed to be the same as any previous dominating
 label.

 ## Break Statement